 Studying Undergraduate Course Consideration at Scale.

-AERA Open. ● ●
+AERA Open ● ●

 Sorathan Chaturapruek, Tobias Dalberg, Marissa E. Thompson, Sonia Giebel, Monique H. Harrison, Ramesh Johari, Mitchell L. Stevens, and René Kizilcec